matrix-org/matrix-spec-proposals/proposals/2228-self-destructing-events.md

 synthetic `m.redaction` event in the room to the reader's clients on behalf of the sender.

+The synthetic redaction event should contain some flag to show the client that it is synthetic and used for implementing self-destruction rather than actually sent from the claimed client.
+Perhaps `m.synthetic: true` on the redaction's contents?

 ## Client-side behaviour

 Clients should display self-destructing events in a clearly distinguished